 I used to go to John Marshall.
 I graduated back in 2011 and I have to say it was good school.
 Sure you had your fights bullies and other distractions; but you also have your own mind.
 Just because of these distractions it shouldn't push you away from graduating.
 Bad testing?
 That's because of the students they refuse to pay attention.
 Fights everyday?
 No not everyday more like every other week.
 But I could be wrong because I didn't draw myself to that.
 Every school has fights because yet again students refuse to take it seriously.
 If you have an IEP like a family member of mine did and other students I noticed were taken seriously.
 Most of them graduated with my class.
 A student with an IEP also had perfect attendance.
 It's not the school it's the people who refuse to put their time and effort into something that could be amazing.
 I love this school I love the teachers still AND my high school experience.

 John Marshall High School is a public high school in Cleveland.
-The principal of John Marshall High School is Mr. Luther E. Johnson, who can be contacted at firstname.lastname@example.org.
-1,834 students go to John Marshall High School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-71% of the 1,834 students here are classified as "economically disadvantaged", and 95% have subsidized lunches.
-The student to teacher ratio at John Marshall High School is 17:1.
-Carl F Shuler is one of the nearest high schools.
+The principal of John Marshall High School is Mr. Luther E. Johnson, who can be contacted at email@example.com.
+1,834 students go to John Marshall High School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+71% of the 1,834 students here are classified as "economically disadvantaged", and 95% are paying reduced lunch prices.
+The ratio of students to teachers at John Marshall High School is 17:1.
+St Joseph Academy is one of the nearest high schools.

 - Ceramics sculpture